 How is parking affected?

-Council’s proposals for the Clifton Hill section of Wellington Street (Alexandra Parade to Queens Parade) offer two options:
+Council’s proposals for the Clifton Hill section (Alexandra Parade to Queens Parade) offer two options:

 | Option 1: Shared Street | Option 2: Protected Lanes | |